All Frank Gonzalez saw was searing white lights. Then everything went dark.

 He had just been in a head-on collision along Lakeville Highway, an infamous road southeast of Petaluma that’s so prone to violent and deadly crashes that many have dubbed it the new “Blood Alley.”
 That nickname once belonged to neighboring Highway 37 until a median divider was installed, increasing safety.

-The brutal nature of Lakeville’s most recent string of accidents has garnered attention from politicians and officials throughout the region, and prompted pressing discussions on what safety measures can put in place quickly before the death toll rises higher.
+The brutal nature of Lakeville’s most recent string of accidents has garnered attention from politicians and officials throughout the region, and prompted pressing discussions on what safety measures can be put in place quickly before the death toll rises higher.

 Gonzalez, however, was one of the lucky ones.